MatrPaivaDev/desafio_js_dio/README.md

 # DIO | Resumos Git e GitHub
-- Desafio do Nível do Héroi;
+- Desafio do Nível do Herói;
-- Desafio do Ranking do Héroi;
+- Desafio do Ranking do Herói;